Tom and Jerry: Tom and Jerry

-Tom (named "Jasper" in his debut appearance) is a gray and white domestic shorthair cat. ("Tom" is a generic name for a male cat.)
-He is usually but not always, portrayed as living a comfortable, or even pampered life, while Jerry (whose name is not explicitly mentioned in his debut appearance) is a small, brown house mouse who always lives in close proximity to Tom.
+Tom, named "Jasper" in his debut appearance, is a gray and white domestic shorthair cat.
+"Tom" is a generic name for a male cat.
+He is usually but not always, portrayed as living a comfortable, or even pampered life, while Jerry, whose name is not explicitly mentioned in his debut appearance, is a small, brown house mouse who always lives in close proximity to Tom.
 Despite being very energetic, determined and much larger, Tom is no match for Jerry's wits.
-Jerry also possesses surprising strength for his size, approximately the equivalent of Tom's, lifting items such as anvils with relative ease and withstanding considerable impacts.
-Although cats typically chase mice to eat them, it is quite rare for Tom to actually try to eat Jerry, but only to hurt or compete with him as usual in a more intimidating strategy to just taunt Jerry (even as revenge), and even to obtain a reward from a human (including his owner(s)/master(s)) for catching Jerry, or for generally doing his job greatly as a house cat.
+Jerry possesses surprising strength for his size, approximately the equivalent of Tom's, lifting items such as anvils with relative ease and withstanding considerable impacts.

+Although cats typically chase mice to eat them, it is quite rare for Tom to actually try to eat Jerry.
+He tries to hurt or compete with him just to taunt Jerry, even as revenge, or to obtain a reward from a human, including his owner(s)/master(s), for catching Jerry, or for generally doing his job well as a house cat.
 By the final "fade-out" of each cartoon, Jerry usually gets the best of Tom.

-However, other results may be reached.
+Other results may be reached.
 On rare occasions, Tom triumphs, usually when Jerry becomes the aggressor or he pushes Tom a little too far.
-In The Million Dollar Cat Jerry learns that Tom will lose his newly acquired wealth if he harms any animal, especially mice; he then torments Tom a little too much until he retaliates.
+In The Million Dollar Cat, Jerry learns that Tom will lose his newly acquired wealth if he harms any animal, especially mice.
+He then torments Tom a little too much until he retaliates.
 In Timid Tabby Tom's look-alike cousin pushes Jerry over the edge.
 Occasionally and usually ironically, they both lose, usually because Jerry's last trap or attack on Tom backfires on him or he overlooks something.
 In Chuck Jones' Filet Meow, Jerry orders a shark from the pet store to scare Tom away from eating a goldfish.
 Afterward, the shark scares Jerry away as well.
-Finally, they occasionally end up being friends, although, within this set of stories, there is often a last-minute event that ruins the truce.
+They occasionally end up being friends, although there is often a last-minute event that ruins the truce.
 One cartoon that has a friendly ending is Snowbody Loves Me.